Teenage Acne: How to Wash Your Face, Apply your Acne Medicine and Change your Diet!

 - Use A Sunscreen Daily

 - Exfoliate Twice A Week: Gentle exfoliation is okay, and I recommend usually twice a week is enough.
 This is especially important if you have more comedomal acne.
 Since this is an ocean plastic picking blog, your pediatrician shudders about the thought of those microplastic beads.
 Most of them have been outlawed.
 There are non-plastic ways to exfoliate.
-I had a dermatologist friend and sevearl parents recently compliment me on my skin.
-My make-up routine is very basic with just light foundation with a bit of sunscreen.
+I had a dermatologist friend and several parents recently compliment me on my skin.
+My make-up routine is very basic with just light foundation and a bit of sunscreen.
 So I think my skin looks pretty good.
 It helps that your pediatrician is not in active puberty.
 I exfoliate and I have our daughter exfoliate with just a dime sized amount of old-fashioned baking soda for less than 30 seconds for the entire face twice a week.
 I use a gentle circular motion with the tips of my fingers.

 - Change your Pillow Covers Frequently: This is to prevent the facial oils absorbed from the previous evenings from redeploying onto your skin.
 Mr. Plastic Picker has always placed a terry cloth bath towel over his pillow.
 I am writing this blog and reading him snippets, and he reminded me that he has always had nice skin.
 This bath towel thing used to drive me crazy, but there are definite benefits for the skin.
 Mr. Plastic Picker does have very nice skin, although very elastic and I sometimes think he has a collagen disorder.